ToniWonKanobi/theoveranalyzed.net/posts/2015/2/1/permalinks-in-squarespace.md

 @@ Description=I figured out how to enable permalinks in posts (with the help of someone smarter than me).
 @@ Tags=hacking Squarespace, TheOverAnalyzed, blogging

 *Squarespace is a great CMS. "[The Apple of content management services](http://stream-seo.com/squarespace-review/)," it has been said.
 And I would generally agree.
 With just a minimal amount of effort from the user, it would be *very* difficult to make a website with Squarespace that wasn't halfway decent.
 That said, there are some caveats to be told.
-Just like my experiences with everyone's favorite fruit company[^fc], whenever I have strayed just a bit from the Squarespace Beaten Path™, things got hairy.
-One of those areas was [footnotes](http://www.theoveranalyzed.net/posts/2015/1/bigfoot-footntes-squarespace) .
+Just like my experiences with everyone's favorite fruit company, whenever I have strayed just a bit from the Squarespace Beaten Path™, things got hairy.
+One of those areas was [footnotes](http://www.theoveranalyzed.net/posts/2015/1/bigfoot-footntes-squarespace).
 I figured that out with the help of the internet.
 Next on the list: permalinks.*

 <h2>Contents</h2>